Day 2 – Sessions and Speakers

 Ulla-Alexandra Mattl is Sustainable and Regenerative Tourism Consultant and Director at EURAKOM, a French consultancy working across sectors but with a strong specialisation on regenerative tourism development and renewable energies.
 Ulla is an EU Affairs professional with more than 20 years experience in European and international cooperation and works as an external expert for the European Commission.
 She currently focuses on advancing regenerative tourism principles and innovation in tourism experience development, sustainable hospitality and (rural) food tourism and together with her team supports destinations and businesses on their sustainable and regenerative tourism journey.

-My name is Nadine Schrepfer, working for AGRIDEA.
-We collect knowledge from agricultural research and farming practice, prepare it for teaching purposes and share it with relevant groups.
-This is AGRIDEA's main role within Swit-zerland's agricultural innovation and knowledge system.
-My focus is on home economics and diversification, including agritourism.
+Nadine Schrepfer, working for AGRIDEA, which collects knowledge from agricultural research and farming practice, prepare it for teaching purposes and share it with relevant groups.
+This is AGRIDEA's main role within Switzerland's agricultural innovation and knowledge system.
+Nadine's focus is on home economics and diversification, including agritourism.
 When families start agritourism businesses, the main reasons are usually to enjoy working with guests, share agricultural knowledge, and use existing skills / experience.
 But how can Swiss farms diversify through agritourism?
 Is it economically viable?
 Can the changed workload be managed?
-These are the questions that interest me.
+These are the interesting questions.

 Session 6.4 Sustainability and Sustainable Food